Decorating With Nature

-Wow, fall came on us all too soon this year and with the economy so, well, difficult, decorating for the fall season can be expensive.
-The following are some tips for you to decorate your home for the fall season using nature, and without spending an arm and a leg for it.
-These things can be done with the kids for a fun afternoon, or just yourself for decorating your home.
+With the economy so, well, difficult, decorating for any season can be expensive.
+The following are some tips for you to decorate your home using nature, and without spending an arm and a leg for it.
+These things can be done with the kids for a fun afternoon, or just for a beautiful way to decorating your home.
+Step outside and look around.
+Shopping was never so easy.

 The fall leaves are beautiful this time of year and many of us would like to have them in our homes.
 However, leaves tend to turn brown shortly after they fall from the tree.
 If you like to use leaves in your decorating, here are a few ideas:

-1} Take the kids on a hike through the woods, down the street, in the park, anywhere that might have different types and colors of leaves.
+1} Take the kids on a hike through the woods, down the street, in the park, or anywhere that might have different types and colors of leaves.
 Bring a basket or large handled bag with you.
 Gather leaves that are unusual in color, size, and shape.
-Try to get leaves that are not too badly torn or browned.
+Try to get leaves that are not too badly torn or browned (unless that is what you want).
 Be sure to remove any extra baggage the leaf might be carrying such as bugs or dirt.
 Place all the gathered leaves in your container (be careful not to crush them) and bring them back to the house.

 - For a fun leaf collage, tear off a large sheet of waxed paper and set it on a dry flat surface, wax side up.
 Have the children (or yourself) set the leaves on the paper in any desired design (be sure that the edges do not have any leaf parts or the collage will not seal and protect the leaves).
 Place a second sheet of waxed paper over the leaves wax side down (be sure the sides are even and there is nothing in the inch or so of waxed paper along the sides), place a dish towel or thin piece of cloth over the waxed paper and iron with a warm (med heat) iron without steam.
 Move the iron gently over the collage several times to ensure that the wax is melted together.
 Remove the cloth and let cool before lifting.
 This can be framed, or hung as is for a truly unique decoration.